5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 How Does It Increase Engagement?

 Transparency builds engagement.
-This maxim is true in business and government.
-Producing a local show that recaps the last week and previews the next will highlight how residents have collaborated with the administration and inform people of upcoming opportunities to do the same.
+This is true in business and government by using civic engagement examples like producing a local show that recaps the last week and previews the next, will highlight how residents have collaborated with the administration and inform people of upcoming opportunities to do the same.

 In addition, you can engage the public in the production itself.
 For example, the A/V department of the local high school could assist in production, perhaps offering credit to students.
 Furthermore, citizens with media expertise might volunteer to help.
 Finally, of course, you could also call for people to assemble their own short segments for inclusion.